-Professional and peer tutoring are available to all students within the Mount Mary University community who wish to enhance their academic skills.
+Professional and peer tutoring are available to all Mount Mary students who wish to enhance their academic skills.
 In addition to specializing in content areas such as writing, reading, mathematics and science, tutors work with students to teach strategies for study skills such as time management, test taking and active reading.
 Tutoring may take place in an individual or group setting, and tutors present academic workshops to various populations.
 Students can request tutoring at the Student Success Center, located in the Learning Commons, on the first floor of the Haggerty Library.

 Students receiving accessibility accommodations are eligible for test taking in the Student Success Center.